amineelmharzy/Inception/README.md

     3. Asymmetric Encryption : Key Exchange (Establish Shared Keys) && Signatures (Intergrity, Authentication) && Encryption (Confidentiality) [Limited Data]

 * Now let's understand what is the PKI?

+> We Have and client and a server. they should communicate to each other

+> They will Use Symmetric Encryption for confidentiality
+> Mac For integriti (those two steps requires mutual secret keys so we first need to establish the Symmetric keys)
+> To do that we need to Asymmetric Encryption to perform Key Exchange`

+* In the bulk data process (Recommonded Hyprid Encryption)
+    1. The server should generate a key pair {private, public}